 How did you get so incredibly beautiful?
 How did it happen?

-You love sleeping and breastfeeding with at least one of your hands by your face.
+You love sleeping and breastfeeding with one hand on your face.
 We think this was your position of choice in the womb.
 It sure seemed like it in the ultrasounds, not that Tim or I had any idea what they were.
 Just grey and black blobs, really.
 And speaking of breastfeeding, the new thing you love to do is bob and weave at the boob until you get it all figured out with a few licks here and there- grunting the whole time until suddenly you open wide and dive in.
 I don’t even hold your head anymore, I just let you do your thing with a bemused look on my face.
 I find it adorable, primitive, and endearing.
 In those moments I can see the animal in us.

 4 weeks today.